ufo-kit/ufo-core/docs/manual/using/env.rst

     Controls the output of the library.
 By default nothing is printed on stdout.
     Set this to `all` to see debug output.

+.. envvar:: UFO_PLUGIN_PATH

+    Colon-separated list of paths in which plugin manager looks for additional task modules.
+The plugins are load with descending priority.

 .. envvar:: UFO_DEVICES

     Controls which OpenCL devices should be used.
 It works similar to the